owen-it/laravel-auditing-doc/behavior-settings.md

 ## Strict audits

-By default, the `$hidden` and `$visible` values aren't considered when including/excluding audited properties.
+By default, the `$hidden` and `$visible` values of a model aren't considered when including/excluding audited properties.
 When set to `true`, the `$auditStrict` property will use the `$hidden` and `$visible` in the same fashion as the `$auditExclude` and `$auditInclude`, respectively.

 ```php